duairc/implicit-params/README.md

 ## `data-default`

-The [`data-default`][data-default] package provides a type class `Default` which represents the class of types which have a \"default\" value.
+The [`data-default`][data-default] package provides a type class `Default` which represents the class of types which have a "default" value.
 It has a single operation `def` which returns the default value for a given type (the type is given by type inference).
 Using `Default` the above code could be made a little nicer: